Saturday, May 22, 2010

 Always Hectic

-The orphanage, Casa Guatemala, comes to the marina in their launcha twice a week with frozen and refrigerated goods, so we buy our meats, cheese, butter and yogurt from them.
-Friday nights we go to Tortugal marina for pizza and a movie.
-Actually they send their launcha to pick us up.
-There is usually a good crowd from Marios marina, Catamarans marina, and from our marina - Monkey Bay.
-Of course there are many restaurants and the prices are very reasonable so they are fun to try out.
+The orphanage, Casa Guatemala, comes to the marina in their launch twice a week with frozen and refrigerated goods, so we buy our meats, cheese, butter, and yogurt from them.
+Friday nights we go to Tortugal Marina for pizza and a movie.
+Actually, they send their launch to pick us up.
+There is usually a good crowd from Mario's Marina, Catamarans Marina, and our marina, Monkey Bay.
+Of course, there are many restaurants, and the prices are very reasonable, so they are fun to try out.

 And the monkeys have been around.